 to give ’em all hell.

-Oh, did I mention that most of them are in the Radio Hall Of Fame?
+Oh, and did I mention that most of them are in the Radio Hall Of Fame?

-However, even though I only worked with her for a short time at WRMF in South Florida, one of my all-time favorites was Jo Myers. (pictured above)
+However, even though I only worked with her for a short time at WRMF in South Florida, one of my all-time favorites was Jo Myers.
+(Jo pictured above)

-As I’ve said in earlier chapters, I left San Diego in the early ’90s for a project in Boston that took much longer than we expected.
+As I’ve said in earlier chapters, I left San Diego in the early ’90s to do a project in Boston that took much longer than expected.

-Then when Hilliard sold the Boston station in the mid-’90, II fell in love with a psychotherapist from West Palm Beach, so I moved to South Florida where I’ve been ever since.
+When Hilliard finally sold WVBF in the mid-’90s, I had fallen in love with a psychotherapist from West Palm Beach, so I moved to South Florida.

-I’m not sure if Jo enjoys having all that weirdness around her, but her descriptions of it are hilarious, and they make great radio.
+I’m not sure if Jo enjoys having all that weirdness around her, but her descriptions about it are hilarious, and they make great radio.

-Our plan was to team her up with a host whose main job was to ask her what she did last night and then get the hell out of the way.
+We planned to team her up with a straight man whose job it was to ask her what she did last night and then get the hell out of the way.

-Hilliard and I thought that we’d found the perfect guy but somewhere between our hiring him and his arrival, he decided that he wanted to be the funny one.
-Unfortunately, it never occurred to him that he just wasn’t funny.
+We thought that we’d found the perfect guy, but somewhere between our hiring him and his arrival at the station, he decided that he wanted to be the funny one.
+Unfortunately, he just wasn’t funny.

 Oh, and you also can’t force chemistry either, but sadly, we kept on trying anyway.

-Her being here alone gave us time to have dinner now and then, where we’d discuss how we wanted the morning show to proceed.
+Her being here alone gave us time to have dinner now and then, where we’d discuss how we wanted the morning show to go.

-While Jo and I were eating dinner in Palm Beach discussing all this one night, I told her that I had a joke that exemplified the difference between men and women.
+Eating dinner in Palm Beach one evening, I told her I had a joke that exemplified the difference between men and women.